 4. Other Animal’s Milk

 Milk is necessary for the human body due to its high protein content.
-It is an essential component of a well-balanced diet.
-On the other hand, this is not the same for raccoons.
+Therefore, it is an essential component of a well-balanced diet.
+But on the other hand, this is not the same for raccoons.

-The composition of elements, particularly Vitamin D, can disturb their digestive system, resulting in various serious stomach problems.
-A baby raccoon that needs milk should only be fed its mother’s milk.
+The composition of elements, particularly Vitamin D, can disturb their digestive system, resulting in serious stomach problems.
+Therefore, a baby raccoon that needs milk should only be fed its mother’s milk.

 5. Bread and Yeast

 Raccoons aren’t big fans of yeast.
-In dire circumstances, they will only resort to what they don’t like.
-Yeast is a common ingredient in practically all types of bread and can induce fungal diseases in raccoons’ bodies.
+They will only resort to what they don’t like in dire circumstances.
+Unfortunately, yeast is a common ingredient in practically all types of bread and can induce fungal diseases in raccoons’ bodies.

 Which animals can eat chocolate?

 All animals with sweet taste buds or receptors like chocolate are harmful to most animals, particularly domestic animals such as cats, dogs, horses, and even rabbits.
-Dogs, squirrels, and bunnies enjoy chocolate, but they have many difficulties and aren’t ideal food.
-Due to their sensitivity and rapid digestion, dogs are more affected and may die from it.
-Even if they haven’t seen them, wild animals like bears enjoy chocolate.
+Dogs, squirrels, and bunnies enjoy chocolate but have many difficulties and aren’t ideal food.
+Due to their sensitivity and rapid digestion, dogs may be more affected and may die.
+Wild animals like bears enjoy chocolate even if they haven’t seen them.

 They are unaware at first.
-However, once they taste it, they will fall in love with it.
-However, neither bears, squirrels, or other animal chocolate is beneficial or free of adverse effects.
-It can have substantial adverse effects, but it is deadly for most people.
+However, they will fall in love with it once they taste it.
+However, neither bears, squirrels, nor other animal chocolate is beneficial or free of adverse effects.
+It can have substantial adverse effects but is deadly for most people.
 Chocolate is safe for most animals to eat.
-However, it can cause negative side effects, including death.
+However, it can cause adverse side effects, including death.

 Feeding raccoons properly

 Raccoons are not all that bad.
-Sure, they can wreak havoc on your yard at times, but that doesn’t mean they’re always a nuisance.
-They can prevent other unwanted animals, and they will keep your yard clean because they can eat almost everything.
+Sure, they can sometimes wreak havoc on your yard, but that doesn’t mean they’re always a nuisance.
+On the contrary, they can prevent other unwanted animals and keep your yard clean because they can eat almost everything.

 You’d be shocked how entertaining raccoons are to watch.
 Many people like watching them eat and play.
 Their adorable tiny features, combined with their upbeat attitudes, will brighten your day.

-Raccoons are nocturnal animals, which means you’ll have to wait until it’s dark to spot one.
+Raccoons are nocturnal animals, so you’ll have to wait until it’s dark to spot one.
 They sleep most of the day and only go out at night to find food and other necessities.